F.A.Q.

 What resolution do you work at?

-I've settled at 300 dpi, 8.5 x 11 inches for all my artwork.
-If there's a need for printing at very large size (for ads or big posters), I might go as big as double that size.
-My monitor is 24", and set to 1920x1200 desktop resolution.
+I've settled at 300 dpi, and roughly 8.5 x 11 inches (not always that aspect ratio, but that's a typical one since it fits on a legal document page) for all my personal works.
+If there's a need for printing at very large size (for clients, ads, big posters), I might go as big as double or triple that size.

 What kind of tablet do you use?

-I use a 6x8 Wacom Intuos.
+I use a Wacom Intuos Pro Medium.
 It's the perfect size for me--easy to store, and sits on my lap comfortably.

 Do you use references for your artwork?

-Can you tell me how to become a better artist, or use the tools more efficiently?
+Can you tell me how to become a better artist?

 What published works have you done?